coderrect-inc/sec3-solana-txs/README.md

 Before you begin the download process, please ensure you meet the following
 requirements:

-- Authorization Token

-The download is FREE, however, you need an access authorization token to access the data.
-If you don't already have one, please visit [here](https://forms.gle/8psmoiJ2MGMCRVaw7) to apply for a free token.
-Note that each token is valid for 48 hours.
-After expiration, you will need to reapply.

 - Storage Requirements

 The data is packaged in ZIP files, with each file containing ~1000 slots of